jaimetcf/GetCleanData_Project/README.md

 The run_analysis.R script will source and execute the following functions:

-merge_sets.R                   -> Merges the training and the test sets to create a single data set
+merge_sets.R                   -> Reads the files in the "UCI HAR Dataset" folder and merges the training and the test
+                                  sets found there to create a single data set

 extract_mean_and_std.R         -> Receives the merged data set as parameter and extracts from it only the measurements on                                     the mean and standard deviation for each measurement.
 Returns a new data set with the                                       extracted measurements

 name_activities.R -> Receives the merged data set as parameter and associates the activity names found in the                                    "activity_labels.txt" file to the activities in the merged data set, according to each respective                            activity number.
 Returns the updated data set.

 averages_per_subject_and_activity.R -> Receives the merged data set as parameter and creates a second data set, independent tidy data set with the average of each variable for each activity and each subject.
 Returns the new data set with the summarized data.